nstrndrbi/QPU-analysis-chatbot/README.md

 # QPU Analysis Chatbot

 This project implements a sophisticated LLM-based chatbot for QPU (Quantum Processing Unit) analysis.
-It uses LangChain and Hugging Face models to answer questions about QPC blocks, costs, and trends.
+It uses LangChain and Hugging Face models to answer questions about QPU blocks, costs, and trends.

 ## Features